-The Bonds shall be payable from and secured by unlimited ad valorem taxes to be levied on all taxable property within the County.
-For the prompt payment of principal of and interest on the Bonds, the full faith and credit of the County are irrevocably pledged.

-Under Tennessee law, the County's legislative body is authorized to levy a tax on all taxable property within the County, without limitation as to rate or amount, and a referendum is neither required nor permitted to set the rate or amount.
-For a more complete statement of the general covenants and provisions to which the Bonds are issued, reference is hereby made to the resolutions authorizing the Bonds.
+The Notes are payable from unlimited ad valorem taxes to be levied on all taxable property within the County.
+For the prompt payment of principal of and interest on the Notes, the full faith and credit of the County are irrevocably pledged.
+Under Tennessee law, the County legislative body is authorized to levy a tax on all property within the County without limitation as to rate or amount, and a referendum is neither required nor permitted to set the rate or amount.